CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 4-print_alphabt
+# 5-print_numbers

-This program prints the alphabet in lowercase, followed by a new line.
-It prints all the letters except 'q' and 'e'.
-The program only uses the `putchar` function and complies with the given requirements.
+This program prints all single digit numbers of base 10 starting from 0, followed by a new line.
+All the code is within the main function.

 ## Requirements